-Connecting with the Community for 25 Years
+Connecting with the Community for over 25 Years

+In 2010, the Office of Community Outreach celebrated 25 years of service to the Berea and Greater Cleveland communities.
 The office traces its roots to the "BW Construction Company," a student-initiated group started in 1985.
 The mission of the Construction Company was to build bridges to the greater community through service.
 In 1993, the Office of Community Outreach (OCO) was established and a full-time Director was hired under the Division of Student Affairs.
 Four students were also hired to coordinate special volunteer projects.
 These projects included the first Alternative Winter Break trip to Hull, IL, and three Alternative Spring Break trips to Hull, IL, New York City, NY, and Union, WV.
 The student coordinators also initiated Project X, providing five weekly volunteer programs for BW students.

 The Office of Community Outreach at Baldwin Wallace University seeks to uphold the University's mission of empowering students to become contributing, compassionate citizens of an increasingly global society.
 In presenting transformational learning experiences through community service and service-learning we strive to: